-BCP Council (Poole): Darryl Howells is thrilled and extremely pleased to announce he has successfully secured Outline Planning Permission for the demolition of an existing bungalow on an embankment at the top end of Crichel Mount Road and the erection of two blocks of 7 flats (so 14 flats in total) with surface and basement car parking.
+BCP Council (Poole): Pure Town Planning are pleased to announce successfully secured Outline Planning Permission for the demolition of an existing bungalow on an embankment at the top end of Crichel Mount Road and the erection of two blocks of 7 flats (so 14 flats in total) with surface and basement car parking.

 The outline planning permission has secured the matters of access, layout, appearance and scale so the applicant effectively has received 90% of planning permission for only a fraction of the planning fee.
 Under the Fee Regulations when an outline planning application is submitted, the applicant only pays £462 per 0.1ha, whereas a full application costs £462 per dwelling.
 In this case, the outline application fee was £924 only, but had the client applied in full, then the fee would have been £6,468.
 The sole matter to be discharged is landscaping (the remaining 10%) which is expected to be approved quickly.

 According to the Local Plan, the area of Crichel Mount Road is not one where the principle of flatted development is targeted.
-As such Darryl needed to demonstrate that the flatted accommodation here could be delivered having regard to sustainable patterns of development and excellent connectivity to localised shops and services, environmental and social benefits.
+As such we needed to demonstrate that the flatted accommodation here could be delivered having regard to sustainable patterns of development and excellent connectivity to localised shops and services, environmental and social benefits.
 A key document in his arguments, was the appeal decision for a flatted development in nearby Lilliput Road.
-That decision also won by Darryl (on a scheme drawn by David James Architects) confirmed that an Inspector accepted Darryl’s arguments that flatted development outside targeted policy areas was not contrary to the objectives of national or localised planning policies, even if occupiers used cars to access nearby shops and services.
+That decision also won by Pure Town Planning (on a scheme drawn by David James Architects) confirmed that an Inspector accepted our arguments that flatted development outside targeted policy areas was not contrary to the objectives of national or localised planning policies, even if occupiers used cars to access nearby shops and services.

 The scheme was tested for affordable housing viability however the professionally written report prepared by John Newman of Tangent Chartered Surveyors, successfully demonstrated that the scheme was not able to deliver any affordable housing on or off site.